-- The Charity is operating efficiently and effectively; - All assets are safeguarded against unauthorised use or disposition and are properly applied; - Proper records are maintained and financial information used within the Charity, or for publication, is reliable; and

-• The Charity complies with relevant laws and regulations.
+- the Charity is operating efficiently and effectively; - all assets are safeguarded against unauthorised use or disposition and are properly applied; - proper records are maintained and financial information used within the Charity, or for publication, is reliable; and - the Charity complies with relevant laws and regulations.

-In so far as the Trustees are aware, there is no relevant audit information of which the Charity's auditors are unaware; and the Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditors are aware of that information.
 Internal controls over all forms of commitment and expenditure continue to be refined to improve effectiveness.
 Processes are in place to ensure that performance is monitored and appropriate management information is prepared and reviewed regularly by both the executive management and the Trustees.
 The systems of internal controls are designed to provide reasonable but not absolute assurance against material mis-statement or loss.